 Okay y’all, let’s be honest.
 This doesn’t taste exactly like Noosa to me.
 It’s not as rich, it’s not as tart, it’s not as sweet.
 So perhaps I should call this my ” I can TOTALLY believe it’s not Noosa” recipe?

 But I tell you what, it’s pretty dang fantastic.
 We like it better than Greek yogurt eaten plain, and it has a wonderful creamy, smooth texture that I would think kids would love.
 We’ve been eating this every night, and the protein and touch of sweet are very satisfying.
 Do let me know how it turns out if you make it.

-- 5 tablespoon Splenda baking mix sugar substitute
+- 5 tablespoons Splenda baking mix, or sugar substitute of choice

 - 1/2 tablespoon unflavored gelatin

-- 1/2 teaspoons powdered cardamom or cinnamon , apple pie spice or other sweet seasoning of your choice
+- 1/2 teaspoon powdered cardamom, cinnamon, or apple pie spice or other sweet seasoning of your choice

 Heat the milk and cream in the microwave for two minutes.

 Put some of the warm milk in the gelatin and mix until smooth, and then add this mixture to the milk and cream.